woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 # Better, but we Still didn't Solve our Problems

 So far we've been able to eliminate having to save intermediate results of two steps.
 We no longer store all the tiles before combining them, and we no longer keep each subset before classifying it.
 This means that we've eliminated two out of three copies of data, great!
-Well, it's better, but there are still some old issues remaning, and we actually added problems as well.
+Well, it's better, but there are still some old issues remaining, and we actually added problems as well.

 ## Still Serial

 Even though we've gained efficiency, we're still waiting on all tiles to download before starting the detection process.
 In fact, our download speed probably dropped, since we lost the ability to make multiple download requests at once.
-Well, at least fix our downloads: let's rewrite our **downloadAndStitch** function.
+Well, at least let's fix our downloads: let's rewrite our **downloadAndStitch** function.

 Here we'll pretend that we have the following function available in addition to what we defined in our original **downloadAndStitch** implementation:
 * **download_tiles(tiles_to_download, on_tile)** downloads the requested tiles as quickly as possible, calls the given **on_tile(tile_coord, tile)** function as soon as a tile is downloaded